 How to simplify, or reduce, a fraction

 The numerator and denominator of a fraction are called its terms.
-To simplify or reduce a fraction means to make the terms smaller.
-To accomplish that, we divide both terms by a common divisor.
+To simplify or reduce a fraction means to make the terms smaller numbers.
+To do that, we divide both terms by a common divisor.

-like to express a fraction with its lowest terms, because it gives a better sense of its value, and it makes for simpler calculations.
+We like to express a fraction with its lowest terms because it gives a better sense of its value, and it makes for simpler calculations.